communitybridge/easycla/docs/whitelist-contributors.md

 ### GitHub Bot Whitelist

- Click ADD GITHUB, enter a GitHub username of the whitelisted bots and click SAVE.
+ Click ADD ADD NEW LINE, enter a GitHub username of the whitelisted bots and click SAVE WHITELIST.
 For example:
  ![Edit GitHub Bot Whitelist](imgs/cla_add_github.png)

 In contrast to whitelisted employees, bots are automatically affiliated with your company.
 Employees will need to confirm their affiliation during their first contribution to an EasyCLA-enforced project repository.